hltcoe/cmn-renmin-ocr-ner-dataset/README.md

 Version 1.0

+The Renmin OCR/NER Collection supports evaluation of named entity recognition (NER) over optical character recognition (OCR) output.
+Once constructed, the collection consists of a set of pdf newspaper pages from Renmin Ribao, together with character-tokenized versions of the articles in those pages annotated with fifteen named entity types.

 To create the collection, you will need to download the source pdf files from Renmin, then replace the coded tokens in the annotation files with actual tokens recovered from the downloaded pdf files.
 This somewhat tortuous process is necessary because we do not have the rights to distribute the Renmin source data.
 Fortunately, the attached scripts should do all of the work for you.

 ## Requirements